GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/README.md

 # Speech Driven Gesture Generation With Autoencoder
-This repository contains Keras implementation of the speech-driven gesture generation by a neural network.
+This repository contains speech-driven gesture generation neural network implementation using Keras and Tensorflow.

 # Requirements